pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-prmssn-frmwrk.hbs.md

 # Set up permission framework for your Tanzu Developer Portal

-This topic gives you an overview of the Backstage permission framework and tells you how to enable it for Tanzu Developer Portal (commonly called TAP GUI).
+This topic gives you an overview of the Backstage permission framework and tells you how to enable it for Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
 For more information, see the [Backstage documentation](https://backstage.io/docs/permissions/overview/).

 > **Caution** The permission framework functions are in alpha.
 It is not recommended for use in